Experiential Explanations for Reinforcement Learning: Experiential Explanations

 \subsection{Explanation Generation}

-At any time during the execution of the policy, the user can request a counterfactual explanation by proposing an action $(a_\mathrm{U})$ rather than the one the agent chose $(a_\mathrm{A})$.
+At any time during the execution of the policy, the user can request a counterfactual explanation by proposing an action $(a_\mathrm{user})$ rather than the one the agent chose $(a_\mathrm{agent})$.
 Given the action chosen by the agent and the alternative action proposed by the user, the explanation generation process proceeds in three phases.

-First, we generate and record the trajectory $\tau_\mathrm{A}$ the agent will take from this point forward.\footnote{We assume access to a simulator or a world model (e.g., \cite{hafner2020dreamerv2}) though a world-model based learner was not used to create a minimalistic experiment.} Second, we generate a counterfactual trajectory $\tau_\mathrm{U}$ as if the agent had executed the user's proposed alternative action.
-To generate $\tau_\mathrm{U}$, we force the agent to follow the user's suggested alternative action (or sequence of actions in the case that the user wants to specify a partial or complete counterfactual trajectory) and complete the trajectory using the same planning approach.
+First, we generate and record the trajectory $\tau_\mathrm{agent}$ the agent will take from this point forward.\footnote{We assume access to a simulator or a world model (e.g., \cite{hafner2020dreamerv2}) with sufficient fidelity to predict action outcomes, though a world-model based learner was not used to create a minimalistic experiment.} Second, we generate a counterfactual trajectory $\tau_\mathrm{user}$ as if the agent had executed the user's proposed alternative action.
+To generate $\tau_\mathrm{user}$, we force the agent to follow the user's suggested alternative action (or sequence of actions in the case that the user wants to specify a partial or complete counterfactual trajectory) and complete the trajectory using the same planning approach.

 Finally, we use influence predictors to compare the two trajectories.
 Recall, in Section \ref{sec:influence_predictors}, we have an influence predictor $IP_c$ per reward source $c \in C$.
 We have access to all the influence predictor values in both trajectories at this stage, which gives us control over the types of explanation we can generate depending on our use case.

-We can produce local, detailed, global, or aggregated explanations.
-Furthermore, explanations can be enriched by giving names to reward states and textual descriptions of the consequences of visiting a reward state (e.g., ``stairs'' and ``fall down'', respectively).
+We can produce local, detailed, global, or aggregated explanations in natural language.
+To do so we require one modification to the typical Markov Decision Process formulation: we use an {\em enhanced} reward function,

+where $\mathcal{L}$ is a natural language vocabulary and $\mathcal{L}^*$ is the set of all possible natural language strings.
+The enchanced reward function produces both a real valued number and a natural language string that describes the circumstances under which the reward is given.
+For example, for the scenario in Figure~\ref{fig:teaser}, the enhanced reward function might produce the value $-1$ and ``fall down stairs'' when the agent encounters the location in the top center of the environment.

+These textual descriptions of reward circumstances can be embedded in the explanation templates to automatically add stance or other details about the reward influences to the explanations.
 In this work, we explore two variants of the explanations: an {\em aggregated explanation} and a detailed {\em local explanation}.